 Diane Ackerman has been the finalist for the Pulitzer Prize for Nonfiction in addition to many other awards and recognitions for her work, which include the best-selling The Zookeeper’s Wife and A Natural History of the Senses.
 She lives...More

-Dalton Conley is Dean for the Social Sciences, as well as University Professor at New York University.
+Dalton Conley is University Professor at New York University.
 He holds faculty appointments in NYU's Sociology Department, School of Medicine, and the Wagner School of Public Service.
-In 2005, Conley became the first...More
+In 2005, Conley became the first sociologist to win the prestigious...More

 Eric Foner is the preeminent historian of his generation, highly respected by historians of every stripe—whether they specialize in political history or social history.
 His books have won the top awards in the profession, and he has been president of both...More